General Education Requirements (15 credits)

 The program code for this degree is MUSMUAA.
 For financial aid, advising, and other reasons, students should work with their advisor to ensure that this code is properly recorded on their academic record.

-- Students are strongly advised to meet with the Music department head when enrolling in this degree.
+- Students are strongly advised to meet with a music advisor when enrolling in this degree.

 - Students are encouraged to consult with the four-year institution to which they are planning to transfer.